snaldos/packing-optimization/reference_materials/notes/dp_vector.md

 # DP VECTOR

+The DP Vector (bottom-up) is ideal for small to medium, dense problems where most weight/capacity states are used.
+It is fast and simple, and can reconstruct a meaningful solution (e.g., with fewer, higher-value items) if such exists, since it explores all combinations.

-## DATASET 01
+## DATASET 01–03, 05, 07–10

-The bottom-up DP approach using a vector table is very fast and provides the optimal solution.
-It uses a full table, which results in higher memory usage (1010 entries, 3 KB) compared to the HashMap approach, but the access is faster and the execution time is lower.
-This method is ideal for small to medium datasets where memory is not a constraint and backtracking is required.
+Optimal, fast, and uses moderate memory (all 1-unit, high-profit pallets for 09).
+Remains efficient for this size.

-## DATASET 02
+## DATASET 04

-The DP Vector approach again finds the optimal solution (profit 32, total weight 98) with 1515 entries (5 KB) and an execution time of 59 μs.
-It is faster than the HashMap approach and uses more memory, but remains efficient for this dataset size.
-The vector table is a good choice for problems where memory is not a constraint and fast access is needed.
+Optimal, starting to become memory expensive.

-## DATASET 03
+## DATASET 06

-The DP Vector approach again finds the optimal solution (profit 40, total weight 97) with 1010 entries (3 KB) and an execution time of 48 μs.
-It remains faster than the HashMap approach and is well-suited for this dataset size.
-The vector table is efficient for problems where memory is not a constraint and fast access is needed.
+Optimal (profit 2047, weight 2047), 8.4M entries (31 MB, 901540 μs).
+Memory use is very high for large, dense problems.